 Overall, faculty benefit in terms of both personal and professional satisfaction.
 As students are more productive, faculty in turn attract better students, extend their professional network of future colleagues, and amplify their own success.

-Faculty mentoring is a required part of applications for Undergraduate Research and Travel Fellowships through the Office of Undergraduate Research.
+Faculty mentoring is a required part of applications for Undergraduate Research and Travel Grants through the Office of Undergraduate Research.

 Faculty seeking funds to support their own research endeavors should investigate University-sponsored awards through the Office of Graduate Studies and Research.